oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 ## Task 6: Add a SQL statement from the violation log to the allow-list

-1. Return to the **SQL Firewall policies | Oracle Cloud Infrastructure** browser tab.
+1. Return to the browser tab for Oracle Data Safe.
 You may need to wait a couple of minutes for the violations to show up.

-2. From the **Actions** menu, select **Add from violations**.
+2. Under **Unique allowed SQL statements**, from the **Actions** menu, select **Add from violations**.

     The **Add from violations** panel opens.